-Traveling with your whole family for the first time can be overwhelming.
-Even though it gets easier the more you do it, you’re going to run into a few challenges any time you travel with kids.
+Traveling with your whole family can be overwhelming.
+Even though it gets easier the more you do it, you’ll run into challenges any time you travel with kids.

 When traveling with your family, everything will take longer than you expect, including:

-When you have the kids along for the trip, you may not be able to squeeze 4 museums, 3 restaurants, a walking tour, and a bike ride all in the same day.
+When you’re traveling with kids, you may not be able to squeeze 4 museums, 3 restaurants, a walking tour, and a bike ride all in the same day.
 It’s ok to slow down and do less.

 Bottom Line: Keep your schedule loose and leave plenty of room for adjustment.
 A flexible schedule will create less stress for you and your family and lead to a happier trip overall.